hassanhassoun/caf-terraform-landingzones-starter/configuration/hhh/sandpit/standalone/platform/level0/launchpad/readme.md

-# Launchpad - scenario sandpit-configuration / sandpit
+# Launchpad - scenario sandpit-configuration / spit

 The sandpit-configuration scenario is designed to demonstrate a basic functional foundations to store Terraform state on Azure storage and use it centrally.
 The focus of this scenario is to be able to deploy a basic launchpad from a remote machine and use the portal to review the settings in a non-constrained environment.